feagi/feagi/README.md

 a journal paper published in IEEE Transactions on Neural Networks.
 Thus far, [Neuraville](https://neuraville.com) has been the biggest contributor to this open-source software but we hope others would join in building an amazing solution.

-[FEAGI.org](https://feagi.org) is dedicated to this project and intends to capture information about FEAGI applications, use-cases, tutorials, and deployment examples.
 To learn more and get involved, join the FEAGI [LinkedIn group](https://www.linkedin.com/groups/12777894/).

 Here are some key highlights of the framework differentiating it from others:
 * Inspired by the evolutionary process that developed the human brain over millions of years